KiwiAttack/HomeLab/README.md

 ### Ingress Controller

 * **NGINX Ingress Controller**: Manages external access to services within the cluster, providing HTTP/S routing and advanced traffic management features.
-It is configured with custom logging and integrated with Crowdsec for basic WAF capabilities.
+It is configured with custom logging and integrated with Crowdsec for basic WAF capabilities using a Lua bouncer plugin.

 ### Certificate Management